 The information contained herein is subject to change at any time.
 The management of Richmond Volleyball Club reserves the right to make decisions for the betterment of the Club or its leagues.
 Situations may be considered on an individual basis.

 If you have questions or comments or would like further information about anything contained here, please contact the RVC office at (804) 358-3000 or via email at email@example.com.

 In order to participate in any leagues (adult evening leagues, juniors travel, etc.) at RVC, players must become members of the Club before using the facilities.
 Annual membership dues are $75 per person, payable in the Fall Season.
-Membership is prorated for those who join at other times of the year ($60 in the winter, $45 in the spring, and $30 in the summer).
-One season membership may be purchased for $30.
-One day passes (for open gym only, may not be used to participate in league play) may be purchased for $7.
+Membership is prorated for those who join at other times of the year ($75 in the winter, $60 in the spring, and $50 in the summer).
+One season membership may be purchased for $50.
+Open gym is now available for members only.
 Members may also utilize the facilities at designated times when leagues are not in progress.
 Membership does not guarantee participation on a team and it is the member’s responsibility, though RVC staff is glad to help, to find a suitable team.

 You can become a member by completing the online process at on our website at www.RVC.net.
 RVC reserves the right to refuse membership to anyone though this will never be unreasonably withheld.
 Any member who does not remain in good financial standing with RVC will not be allowed to participate in any RVC activities (including open gym or SNAP) and may face penalties such as forfeiture of games and loss of membership privileges and any other consequences that management may deem necessary.

 It is the responsibility of each member to become familiar with the policies, rules and guidelines of the Richmond Volleyball Club.